antoniustanianto/project_fake_store_api/README.md

 # End-to-End Retail Analytics ELT Pipeline

 > Building a reliable retail analytics pipeline that transforms operational REST API data into trusted, analytics-ready datasets using modern Data Engineering practices.
+---
+# Overview

+This project demonstrates how operational retail data exposed through REST APIs can be transformed into reliable datasets for business analytics.

+Using a modern ELT architecture, the pipeline automatically ingests raw data from the Fake Store API, stores it in Google BigQuery, transforms it into analytics-ready models with dbt, validates data quality, and serves downstream business reporting through Power BI.
+---

 | Project | Details |
 |----------|---------|